davidiw/os-website/lab/lab4.md

 and fail to find the handler,
 which causes a GPF.

-XXX Let's either have a quick exercise to ignore these or fix it in the code for the students

 #### Locking

 Our current code spins after initializing the AP in `mp_main()`.